 At Hot Tin Roof Communications we are passionate about educating consumers and future generations about where their food, fibre, fuel and pharmaceuticals come from.

-Initially working as part of Kondinin Group’s award-winning WORKBOOT SERIES team, Cat has continued her involvement in the educational resources sector, working alongside Australian Wool Innovation to develop their LEARN ABOUT WOOL initiative, contributed to tertiary resources through AWI’s Wool Education and Wool Appreciation courses and worked closely with George the Farmer to promote the role of women in agriculture and explore the diverse range of exciting careers on offer in agriculture.
+Initially working as part of Kondinin Group’s award-winning WORKBOOT SERIES team, Cat has continued her involvement in the educational resources sector, working alongside Australian Wool Innovation to develop their LEARN ABOUT WOOL initiative, contributed to tertiary resources through AWI’s Woolmark Learning Centre and worked closely with schools and universities across Tasmania to promote and explore the diverse range of exciting careers on offer in agriculture.

 LEARN ABOUT WOOL